- Overview

 -

-You can ask a maximum of 500 questions.
+You can ask up to 500 questions.

 Conversion drops sharply when you ask more than 20 questions.